 Scheduling Resources

 The four years of high school are an exciting part of your educational journey!
 The choices you make now can lead to successful and enjoyable careers and experiences later in life.
 Students and their families should put time and thought into their school schedule each year.
-Start by accessing the tools in Naviance and YouScience to connect your interests and strengths with college and career exploration.
+Start by accessing the tools in YouScience to connect your interests and strengths with college and career exploration.
 Then use the resources here to explore more than 200 classes to help you develop your academic strengths, personal interests, and career dreams and goals!

 Scheduling Resources